Follow

 Contributions

-Linnaeus, a botanist skilled at detail, first introduced what he called “trivial names” in the margins of his 1753 book, Species Plantarum.
-He designed these simple two-word Latin names for plants as a shorthand method for easy identification.
+During the 18th century, European explorers discovered a vast number of new plants and animals, increasing the need for a standardized naming system.
+Linnaeus, a meticulous botanist, introduced what he called “trivial names” in the margins of his 1753 book, Species Plantarum.
+These were two-word Latin names designed as an efficient shorthand for easy identification.

 Legacy